corybrunson/igm-app/README.md

 This R Shiny App produces two dynamic scatterplots of different measures of uncertainty and agreement in the responses collected from academic economists by the [Initiative on Global Markets](http://www.igmchicago.org/) at the University of Chicago Booth School of Business.
 It should be live [here](https://corybrunson.shinyapps.io/igm-app).

 I've tweaked the scrape script several times as i've discovered new errors in the results.
 If you find any errors, please let me know—or feel free to correct them and send a pull request.
-I'll scrape the results at least twice a year to keep the app updated.
+I'll scrape the results and redeploy the app at least semesterly.

 ## Acknowledgments